rgilks/writeo/docs/SCRIPTS.md

 - ✅ **KV**: Deletes the entire namespace and recreates it (instant, regardless of key count)
 - ✅ **Auth**: Automatically uses Wrangler's stored OAuth token
 - ✅ **Auto-update**: Automatically updates `wrangler.toml` with the new KV namespace ID

-**Note:**

-- The R2 bucket binding in `wrangler.toml` will continue to work after recreation since the bucket name stays the same.
-- The KV namespace ID in `wrangler.toml` will be automatically updated with the new namespace ID.
-- If your worker is currently deployed, you should redeploy it after running this script to use the new namespace ID.

 ⚠️ **Warning:** This script permanently deletes all data from R2 buckets and KV namespaces.
 Use with caution!